-NZ IFRS 9 Financial Instruments includes requirements for the classification, measurement and de-recognition of financial assets and financial liabilities.
-The application date of NZ IFRS 9 is 1 January 2018 but we believe the Branch satisfies the IFRS 9 deferral test and is permitted to defer application until the new IFRS "Insurance contracts" standard is issued with an effective date from 2020 at the earliest.
-Retrospective application of IFRS 9 is generally required, although there are exceptions.
-As the Branch currently classifies its financial assets at fair value through the profit and loss, no material impact is expected on the Branch's financial performance or financial position on adoption of this standard.
-However, the Branch continues to monitor the impact of this standard.
+NZ IFRS 9 'Financial Instruments' includes requirements for the classification, measurement and de-recognition of financial assets and financial liabilities.
+The IASB have deferred the application date of NZ IFRS 9 until 1 January 2018.
+Retrospective application is generally required, although there are exceptions.
+As the Branch currently classifies its financial assets either at amortised cost or fair value through the profit and loss, a majority of the assets on the balance sheet are scoped out of NZ IFRS 9 and would not be subject to the provisions.
+As a result, no material impact is expected on the Branch's Statement of Comprehensive Income or Balance Sheet on adoption of this standard.